desmos-labs/desmos/docs/architecture/adr-010-mutual-dtags-exchange.md

 Short:  `Accept a DTag transfer request made by the user with the given address.
 When accepting the request, you can specify the request recipient DTag as your new DTag.
-If this happens, your DTag and the other user's one will be effectively swapped.`
-Long:  `Accept a DTag transfer request made by the user with the given address.
-When accepting the request, you can specify the request recipient DTag as your new DTag.
 If this happens, your DTag and the other user's one will be effectively swapped.` ...
 }
 ```